writefreely/writefreely/CONTRIBUTING.md

 * **Only reporting bugs in the issue tracker**
 * Providing as much information as possible to replicate the issue, including server logs around the incident
 * Including the `[app]` section of your configuration, if related
-* Breaking issues into smaller pieces if they're larger or have many parts
+* Breaking issues into smaller pieces if they're larger or have many parts.

 ## Contributing code